ibericode/mailchimp-for-wordpress/readme.txt

 <blockquote>
 <h4>Become a Premium user</h4>
-<p>MailChimp for WordPress has a Premium add-on which comes with several additional benefits.</p>
+<p>Mailchimp for WordPress has a Premium add-on which comes with several additional benefits.</p>
 <ul>
 <li>Multiple forms</li>
 <li>Advanced e-commerce integration for WooCommerce</li>